junxit/us-congress-bills-111/bill.md

 - **(a)** *Use by mortgagees, officers, and owners; use for insured mortgages*
   - **(1)** *Mortgagees, officers, and owners* Section 202 of the National Housing Act (12 U.S.C.
 1708), as amended by the preceding provisions of this Act, is further amended by adding at the end the following new subsections:
-    > - **(j)** *Use of nationwide mortgage licensing system and registry for mortgagees, officers, and owners* The Secretary may require, as a condition for approval of a mortgagee by the Secretary to originate or underwrite mortgages on single family that are insured by the Secretary, that the mortgagee—
+    > - **(k)** *Use of nationwide mortgage licensing system and registry for mortgagees, officers, and owners* The Secretary may require, as a condition for approval of a mortgagee by the Secretary to originate or underwrite mortgages on single family that are insured by the Secretary, that the mortgagee—
     >   - **(1)** obtain and maintain a unique company identifier assigned by the Nationwide Mortgage Licensing System and Registry, as established by the Conference of State Bank Supervisors and the American Association of Residential Mortgage Regulators; and
     >   - **(2)** obtain and maintain, as relates to any and all officers or owners of the mortgagee who are subject to the requirements of the S.A.F.E.
 Mortgage Licensing Act of 2008, or are otherwise required to register with the Nationwide Mortgage Licensing System and Registry, the unique identifier assigned by the Nationwide Mortgage Licensing System and Registry, as established by the Conference of State Bank Supervisors and the American Association of Residential Mortgage Regulators.